Latest Business Process Management Trends

 More Real Time Analytics Usage

 As noted above, one of the key aspects of BPM is the ability to monitor processes through analytics.
-So, it shouldn’t be too surprising that a major trend for 2017 will be the rise of real-time analytics.
+So, it shouldn’t be too surprising that a major trend will be the rise of real-time analytics.
 Being able to analyze and optimize your processes on-the-go is hard to pass on.

 It’s a function that has been available in various software (including Google Analytics) for some time now, but as technology continues to improve and become more accessible, the ability to track and monitor in real time means that problems can be spotted even earlier and addressed before they can have too much negative impact.